J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - Plants: Ensembl plants release 48
 - Bacteria: Ensembl bacteria release 48

-The DESeq2 Normalization and DGE step, [step ](), was modified as follows:
+The DESeq2 Normalization and DGE step, [step 9](#9-normalize-read-counts-perform-differential-gene-expression-analysis-and-add-gene-annotations-in-r), was modified as follows:

-- A separate sub-step, [step ](), was added to use the []() program to create a runsheet containing all the metadata needed for running DESeq2, including ERCC spike-in status and sample grouping.
+- A separate sub-step, [step 9a](), was added to use the []() program to create a runsheet containing all the metadata needed for running DESeq2, including ERCC spike-in status and sample grouping.
 This runsheet is imported in the DESeq2 script in place of parsing the ISA.zip file associated with the GLDS dataset.

-- GeneLab now creates a custom reference annotation table as detailed in the []() directory.
-The [GeneLab Reference Annotation table, version -,]() is now imported in the DESeq2 script to add gene annotations.
+- GeneLab now creates a custom reference annotation table as detailed in the [GeneLab_Reference_Annotations](../../GeneLab_Reference_Annotations) directory.
+The GeneLab Reference Annotation tables for each model organism created with [version -](../../GeneLab_Reference_Annotations/GL-DPPD-71XX_Versions/GL-DPPD-71XX.md) is now imported in the DESeq2 script to add gene annotations.

 - Added the `ERCCnorm_SampleTable.csv` output file in [step ]() to indicate the samples used in the DESeq2 Normalization and DGE step for datasets with ERCC spike-in.
   > Note: In most cases, the ERCCnorm_SampleTable.csv and SampleTable.csv files are the same.
 They will only differ when, for the ERCC-based analysis, samples are removed due to a lack of detectable Group B ERCC spike-in genes.